gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 the resource templates in order to simplify and to improve the edition of
 resources:

-- autocompletion with existing values,
+- auto-completion with existing values,
 - locked values,
 - language selection and pre-selection.